 “Helping your children develop a positive attitude can greatly contribute to their well-being throughout their lives and help them build resilience,” says Dr. Leek.
 “Tell kids what they can do, not what they can’t, and celebrate successes.”

 Children and teens are growing up immersed in the digital world, exposed to digital media at all hours of the day, including computers, smartphones and television.
 Parents play an important role in teaching their children how to use screen time in a healthy way that can enhance daily life.

 “Make your own family media use plan, set limits and encourage play,” says Dr. Leek.
 “Overuse of media can lead to a sedentary lifestyle and displace important social interactions, exercise and even sleep.”

-The American Academy of Pediatrics (AAP) has tools to help you create an individual family media use plan.
+The American Academy of Pediatrics (AAP) has tools to help you create a personalized family media use plan.

 It’s never too early to start reading to your baby.
-In 2014, the AAP recommended parent-child reading beginning at birth and continuing at least through kindergarten.
+The AAP recommends starting parent-child reading at birth and continuing at least through kindergarten.

 “Reading with babies and toddlers helps connections form in their young brains,” says Dr. Leek.
 “These connections build language, literacy and social-emotional skills that are important in a young child’s development.”